 A snare set on a badger path, just metres from a sett – note the badger hair on fence.
 Such a snare can be viewed as “calculated to cause bodily injury to a Schedule 6 mammal” such as a badger, and is consequently illegal under the Wildlife and Countryside Act (WLCA).

 Snares should be anchored otherwise they cannot be checked every 24 hours, and it could be deemed “calculated to cause bodily injury to any wild mammal” – both contrary to the WLCA 1984.
-However, many gamekeepers still attach snares to logs (drag-poles) as left.
+However, many gamekeepers still attach snares to logs (drag-poles).
 Such snares are contrary to DEFRA’s code of practice.

 Another type of drag snare, this time anchored to lumps of metal that a fox or badger could drag away.

 The result of drag snares.
 This badger died an untold distance from where the snare was originally set.